KMSM-FM

 KMSM-FM (103.9 MHz) is a radio station licensed to serve Butte, Montana.
 The station is owned and operated by Cameron Maxwell, through licensee Desert Mountain Broadcasting Licenses LLC, and airs an active rock format.

+This station began broadcasting in 1973 as the student-run station at Montana Technological University, owned by its students association.
+It operated on several frequencies but faced declining interest in the 2000s.
+The students cut funding for the station in 2019 and took it off the air in January 2020.
+The broadcast license was then sold to Desert Mountain and converted to private commercial operation.